-With long hot summers, impressive landscapes, glorious beaches, ancient ruins and delicious local food there is always a perfect island in Greece for everybody’s tastes.
+With long hot summers, impressive landscapes, glorious beaches, ancient ruins, and delicious local food there is always a perfect island in Greece for everybody’s tastes.
 Our short guide to six of the most stunning Greek islands will help you decide which island is right for you.

 1 – Santorini

 Known for its iconic blue dome churches and breathtaking sea views, Santorini is one of the most popular holiday destinations in Greece.
-The 13th century Venetian fortress, the small historical villages and the charming panoramic views of the Aegean Sea are the main highlights of this island.
+The 13th-century Venetian fortress, the small historical villages, and the charming panoramic views of the Aegean Sea are the main highlights of this island.

-There’s plenty of activities to keep you busy during your holidays.
+There are plenty of activities to keep you busy during your holidays.
 Enjoy amazing beaches including the Red Beach or swim at Ammoudi Bay and Kamari Beach.
 Embark on a boat tour to one of the many caves and lagoons, or alternatively hop on a boat journey to explore the neighbouring islands in style.
 Explore the island’s picturesque villages and discover hidden paths and alleys.
 Visit Santorini’s former capital Pyrgos and be amazed by panoramic views of the entire island.
 If you like hiking, explore the caldera path between Fira and Oia, walk around 130 meters up the crater, or head to the northern coast and admire the views of Santorinis’ volcanoes.
 Don’t miss a donkey ride either from the Old Port up to Fira or from Amoudi Bay up to Oia.
-For those who love wine we strongly recommend that you take a wine tour to one of the vineyards located in the countryside of the island.
+For those who love wine, we strongly recommend that you take a wine tour to one of the vineyards located in the countryside of the island.

 2 – Corfu

 Corfu is exceptional in many ways.
 Known as ‘Emerald Isle’, this is Greece’s second largest island, and the most popular amongst honeymooners, couples and families alike.